MicrosoftDocs/sql-docs/docs/relational-databases/import-export/import-flat-file-wizard.md

 # Import Flat File to SQL Wizard
 > For content related to the Import and Export Wizard, see [SQL Server Import and Export Wizard](https://docs.microsoft.com/en-us/sql/integration-services/import-export-data/import-and-export-data-with-the-sql-server-import-and-export-wizard).

 Import Flat File Wizard is a simple way to copy data from a flat file (.csv, .txt) to a destination.
-This overview will describe the reasons for using this wizard, how to find this wizard, and a simple example to follow.
+This overview describes the reasons for using this wizard, how to find this wizard, and a simple example to follow.

 ## Why would I use this wizard?
 This wizard was created to improve the current import experience leveraging an intelligent framework known as Program Synthesis using Examples ([PROSE](https://microsoft.github.io/prose/)).
 For a user without specialized domain knowledge, importing data can often be a complex, error prone, and tedious task.
-This wizard will streamline the import process as simple as selecting an input file and unique table name, and the PROSE framework will handle the rest.
+This wizard streamlines the import process as simple as selecting an input file and unique table name, and the PROSE framework handles the rest.

 PROSE analyzes data patterns in your input file to infer column names, types, delimiters, and more.
 This framework learns the structure of the file and does all of the hard work so our users don't have to.
-We will continue to add applications using this framework so please stay tuned.
+We continue to add applications using this framework so please stay tuned.

 ## <a id="started"></a>Getting Started
 To access the Import Flat File Wizard, follow these steps: